Reading Time: 8 minutes

 The Spanish word Las Vegas translates to “the meadows” in English.
 I thought I’d explain, in case you’ve been wondering what does Las Vegas mean…

-The Entertainment Capital of the world offers 24/7 entertainment, and as a resident, you have endless options – even if you’re on a budget.
-Outside of the famous Strip, you will discover great options, including musical touring shows, festivals, NHL’s Vegas Golden Knights, and the Smith Center.
+The Entertainment Capital of the world offers 24/7 entertainment, and as a resident, you have endless options—even if you’re on a budget.
+Outside of the famous Strip, you will discover great options after moving to Las Vegas, including musical touring shows, festivals, NHL’s Vegas Golden Knights, and the Smith Center.

 Visitors typically access the city by flying into McCarran International Airport, in Paradise, Nevada, a metropolitan area around five miles from Downtown Las Vegas.

-Side Note: When budgeting your trip to Las Vegas, plan to spend up to $70 on your meals and about $40 for local transportation.
+Side Note About Moving to Las Vegas: When budgeting your trip to Las Vegas, plan to spend up to $70 on your meals and about $40 for local transportation.
 A regular cappuccino can set you back $5, while a domestic draught beer costs $6.
 A twenty-pack of Marlboro cigarettes will cost you $8.

 [Check out our Cost of Living in Las Vegas infographic below…]

-What are the pros and cons of living in Las Vegas?
+What are the pros and cons of moving to Las Vegas?

 Vegas is home to well over half a million permanent residents and while some can’t imagine ever leaving, others choose to move on to different lives after a few years.
 Like any other city, there are pros and cons to living in Las Vegas.
 There are many reasons why people move to Las Vegas.
 Some of those reasons include: